nafizjiwa/JAVASCRIPT-Fetch-Requests/README.md

 ![image](https://github.com/nafizjiwa/JAVASCRIPT-Fetch-Requests/assets/56348190/efd42bc3-1032-4662-8c02-d253cee435d0)

 The fetch() call takes 2 arguments: an endpoint and an object. <BR>

     The object contains 2 properties:
-    1. method, with a value of 'POST', and
-    2. body, with a value of JSON.stringify({id: '200'});.
-This second argument determines that this request is a POST request and what information will be sent to the API.<BR>
+        1. method: 'POST' ----> says this request is a POST
+        2. body: JSON.stringify({id: '200'});  -----> submit data or info to the API

 A successful POST request will return a response body, which will vary depending on how the API is set up.<BR>
 The rest of the request is identical to the GET request. <BR>
 A .then() method is chained to the fetch() function to check and return the response as well as throw an exception when a network error is encountered. <BR>